volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - First start may take several seconds, especially with armv6 because the chroot structure is built a this moment.

 Last changes

+November 8th

+use of speexrate for resampling force sample to 44100Hz fix for the issue when changing user thanks to : https://github.com/markubiak and https://github.com/ashthespy

 November 7th